dougeby/IntuneDocs/intune/security-baseline-settings-defender-atp.md

 ## Attach Surface Reduction

 - **Office apps launch child process type**
   [Attack surface reduction rule](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-exploit-guard/attack-surface-reduction-exploit-guard#attack-surface-reduction-rules) – When set to *Block*, Office apps won’t be allowed to create child processes.
 Office apps include Word, Excel, PowerPoint, OneNote, and Access.
-Creating a child process is a typical malware behavior, especially for macro-based attacks that attempt to use Office apps to launch or download malicious executables.
+Creation of a child process is a typical malware behavior, especially for macro-based attacks that attempt to use Office apps to launch or download malicious executables.

   **Default**: Block